AllenCellModeling/torch_integrated_cell/readme.md

 `bash train_model_2D.sh`

-This will tkae a while, probably about 12-18 hours.
+This will take a while, probably about 12-18 hours.

 ## Project website
 Example outputs of this model can be viewed at http://www.allencell.org